Non-equilibrium dynamics of a scalar field with quantum backreaction: Renormalization

+where $\overbar m^2_T \equiv \overbar m^2(\phR,T)$.
+Note that in the 2PI approach also the vacuum part \(V_{\rm H}(\phR)\) of the potential is computed with the thermally corrected mass, which is the solution to equations~\cref{eq:effective-mass-thermal,eq:division-bg-T}.
 It is worth mentioning that in each special case considered above, from the vacuum renormalization~\cref{eq:division-R} to the quantum corrected effective action with~\cref{eq:division-bg-T} and without~\cref{eq:division-bg} thermal corrections, and finally to the general case~\cref{eq:division-full}, the divergence that gets removed by counterterms is different and depends on the value of the background field, the temperature and the particle distribution.
 This is an unavoidable feature of the 2PI equations with a finite order truncation.
 However, in all cases the counterterms themselves remain the same, uniquely defined constants.